jquery/jquery/README.md

 ### Modules (new in 1.8)

-Starting in jQuery 1.8, special builds can now be created that optionally exlude or include any of the following modules:
+Starting in jQuery 1.8, special builds can now be created that optionally exclude or include any of the following modules:

 - ajax
 - dimensions